 Even more exciting is the number of companies that include trust, safety and online engagement as integral to their social media strategy – however we find that very few understand, let alone have heard of, Moderation and Community Management.
 Those of us that have spent our professional lives developing and working in the field know just how important this role is and the consequences of not taking it seriously enough.

-A few months ago we highlighted one of our rockstar moderators – Becca Brinkworth.
+A while ago we highlighted one of our rockstar moderators, Becca.
 As a professional content moderator and community manager, she knows first-hand the work involved reviewing online commentary from all walks of life.
 Rarely does the public have a view into the ’behind the scenes’ reality of what it means to view every bit of online content and scrub out the bad stuff before it gets to the end user.

 1. Moderation is a mindless job.
 They don’t think, they just do.